kcollins-ene/evaluator/README.md

 ### All

 Following the platform-specific steps above will create and provision an Ubuntu 16.04 development environment with Oracle Java8, MySQL, and Ignition 7.9.3 preinstalled.
-Next, simply launch a web browser against the forwarded port on your local computer:
+Next, simply launch a web browser against the forwarded port on your local computer (note that if for some reason there was a port collision, you might need to enter a port other than 8088 here, consult the output from `vagrant up`):

 http://localhost:8088